zavocc/debdroid/README.md

 	-- Linus Torvalds

 # About DebDroid
-DebDroid will install Debian Container within termux, creates a fresh debian prefix for the location of the container, usually it will be placed in: \
+DebDroid will install Debian container within termux, creates a fresh Debian prefix for the location of the container, usually it will be placed in: \
-`/data/data/com.termux/files/debian`
+`/data/data/com.termux/files/Debian`

-It lives outside the `$PREFIX` directory so if you decide to erase your broken `$PREFIX` directory, then your debian container will remain intact.
+It lives outside the `$PREFIX` directory so if you decide to erase your broken `$PREFIX` directory, then your Debian container will remain intact.

 This script also checks for updates so you can update it anytime by downloading it, this checks updates every time you open fresh Debian container.